mestrefernando/R/README.md

-Basic stuff, personal growth and more to come..
+Basic stuff, personal growth and more to come.